MarkEdit-app/MarkEdit-api/README.md

   getFileContent(path?: string): Promise<string | undefined>;
   // Get the information of a file. getFileInfo(path?: string): Promise<FileInfo | undefined>;
+  // Get the path of a standard directory. getDirectoryPath(type: DirectoryType): string;
   // Get all items from the native pasteboard. getPasteboardItems(): Promise<PasteboardItem[]>;
   // Get the string from the native pasteboard.